-Seven tips to boost your business
+Seven tips to boost your business.

 No one has to tell you: Small businesses are the economic backbone of our communities.
 According to the U.S. Small Business Administration, small and new businesses have been responsible for creating two out of every three new jobs in the U.S. over the last two decades.
-And, over half of all working Americans own or work for a small business today.1 And people like to shop locally because they know doing so supports and strengthens the local economy,
+And, over half of all working Americans own or work for a small business today.1 In addition, people like to shop locally because they know doing so supports and strengthens the local economy,

-As a small-business owner, involvement in your community’s activities gives potential customers another reason to visit you.
+As a small business owner, involvement in your community's activities gives potential customers another reason to visit you.
 You owe it to your community and your business to give back and get involved.
 Your personal involvement can help build loyalty and increase visibility, eventually making a positive impact on your bottom line.
 Here are seven ideas to help you get started.